VildeBruhn/vildebruhn.github.io/other_resources/references.md

 Lande, R. 1979.
 Quantitative genetic analysis of multivariate evolution, applied to brain: body size allometry.
 Evolution 33:402-416.

+Malmgren, B. A., and J. P. Kennett.
+1981.
+Phyletic Gradualism in a Late Cenozoic Planktonic Foraminiferal Lineage; DSDP Site 284, Southwest Pacific.
+Paleobiology 7:230–240.

+Marcolini, F., and R. A. Martin.
+2008.
+Mosaic evolution in first lower molars of Pliocene _Ogmodontomys_ (Rodentia: Arvicolidae) from the Meade Basin of southwestern Kansas (USA).
+N. Jb.
+Geol.
+Paläont.
+Abh.
+249:313–332.

 Pennell, M. W., R. G. FitsJohn, W. K. Cornwell, and L. J. Harmon.
 2015.
 Model Adequacy and the Macroevolution of Angiosperm Functional Traits.
 The American Naturalist 186:E33–50.

+Pimiento, C., and M. A. Balk.
+2015.
+Body-size trends of the extinct giant shark _Carcharocles megalodon_: a deep-time perspective on marine apex predators.
+Paleobiology 2015:479-490.

 Reitan, T., T. Schweder, and J. Henderiks.
 2012.
 Phenotypic evolution studied by layered stochastic differential equations.
 The Annals of Applied Statistics.
 6:1531–1551.